-One major benefit of taking an annuity is that no further work is required and no other costs are incurred.
+One major benefit of taking a DB pension is that no further work is required and no other costs are incurred.
 All drawdown methods will require further administration and reviews all of which will cost money so we have to be certain the client is willing to pay for this.